Catalog Description

 Distance Learning

 1. The instructor will conduct an on-line lecture on arousal, stress and anxiety and how to use mindfulness in game situations.
-Students will write a report on sport related stress and anxiety and post their report for others to read and comment on.
+Students will write a report on an example of sport related stress and anxiety and post their report for others to read and comment on.

 Typical Out of Class Assignments